bariskarapinar/MyWallet/README.md

 ## 🔄 User Flow Logic

-How the user interacts with the "Super Extreme" MyWallet ecosystem:
+How the user interacts with the MyWallet ecosystem:

 ```mermaid
 sequenceDiagram